-Rough sawn kiln dried timber coming into the remanufacturing plant is machined through a Stetson-Ross planer to give a smooth uniform finish ready for defecting and finger jointing.
-The timber is constantly checked to ensure only products meeting strict quality specifications are used.
+Rough sawn kiln dried timber coming into the remanufacturing plant is machined through a Ledinek planer to give a smooth uniform finish ready for defecting and finger jointing.

-The timber is then scanned, using modern technology, through a Woodeye at up to 220 metres per minute.
-The Woodeye takes a snapshot of the entire length of each board, identifying the different grades of timber contained within the piece and selecting only the best material for finger jointing.
+The timber is then scanned through a Goldeneye 500 at up to 220 metres per minute.
+The Goldeneye 500 Multi-Sensor Scanner precisely recognises and localises wood defects selecting only the best material for finger jointing.

-This information is then communicated to two Dimpter Opticut 450 saws, which cut every piece of timber in the right places to yield finger jointing blocks in grades to meet our customers' needs.
+This information is then communicated to two Dimpter Opticut 450 saws that cut each piece of timber at the right places to yield finger jointing blocks in grades to meet our customers needs.
 Blocks range from 180mm to 500mm in length.

-The company has both horizontal and vertical finger jointers, giving the flexibility to offer either a face-to-face or edge-to-edge joint in lengths ranging from 1.8m to 7.2m.
-Depending on customer requirements, Niagara has a choice of adhesives to use in the jointing process, all of which are approved under international standards.
+The company has both vertical and horizontal finger jointers, giving the multifunctionality to produce both types of finger joints simultaneously; either a face-to-face or edge-to-edge joint in lengths ranging from 1.8 to 7.2m.
+Depending on customer requirements, Niagara has a choice of adhesives that are used in the jointing process, all of which are approved under international standards.

-Throughout the manufacturing process there are documented quality assurance systems to guarantee customers only receive product that meet their specifications.
-Niagara’s finger jointing operation is certified and independently audited to AS/NZS 1491 and AS 5068, and this is just another way Niagara guarantees our customers’ expectations will always be met.
+Throughout the manufacturing processes there are documented quality assurance systems that guarantee customers only receive product that meets their specification.
+Niagara’s finger jointing operation is also certified and independently audited to AS/NZS 1491 and AS 5068, and this is just another way Niagara guarantee customers’ expectations will always be met.

 Like the operations in Invercargill, Ashburton uses the latest equipment and best industry practices to deliver what their customers want.
 Niagara has two moulders, a Weinig and an SCM, which produce a wide range of both standard and custom profiles, some of which have also been laminated using static or rotary laminating presses.